Help Support the CWG!

 Category Archives: Catholic Writing and Publishing

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Acts 2:14, 22-28 Then Peter stood up with the Eleven and addressed them in a loud voice: ‘Men of Judaea, … Continue reading
+Romans 8:26-27 Brothers and sisters: The Spirit comes to the aid of our weakness; for we do not know how … Continue reading

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-First Peter 1:3-9 Blessed be God the Father of our Lord Jesus Christ, who in his great mercy has given … Continue reading
+Isaiah 55:10-11 Thus says the LORD: Just as from the heavens the rain and snow come down and do not … Continue reading

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Happy Easter!
-Jesus Christ is risen!
-The power of prayer and the power of people praying.
-APRIL INTENTION PRAYER The … Continue reading
+Matthew 11:28-30 “Come to me, all you who labor and are burdened, and I will give you rest.
+Take my … Continue reading

 I’m excited about presenting the Non-Fiction Critique Workshop at the Catholic Writers Guild Live Conference, July 18-21, for the fourth year.
 I draw from my experience as facilitator and co-facilitator of two different critique groups to demonstrate how a critique … Continue reading